holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 **8. How large (x,y) are each of the items and agents?**

 Objects in the game are defined by a radius R and height H. The (x,y) size of an object is (2R x 2R).
 The H and R for VizDoom objects are defined in ``ViZDoom/src/vizdoom/wadsrc/static/actors/`` on the [VizDoom GitHub](https://github.com/mwydmuch/ViZDoom).
 For the player, R = 16 and H = 56.
 For the enemies (ZombieMan), R = 20 and H = 56.
-For packs, traps and obstacles, R = 16 and H = 52.
+Obstacles, R = 16 and H = 52.
+For health packs, ammo packs and traps, R = 20 and H = 52.

 **9. Is the ID counter global (i.e., playerID and enemyID cannot be the same value)?**